Coming of Age

 This outstanding, award-winning human sexuality education program, known by its acronym OWL, is offered for our Church’s young people in four courses: kindergarten and 1st grade (parents and children), 4th-5th graders, 7th – 8th graders, and 9th – 12th grades.
 It is a nationally recognized program developed by the UUA, the United Churches of Christ, and secular educators.

 The program’s goals are developmentally appropriate for each age level.
 Facilitators are trusted, denominationally trained, sensitive adults.
 For more information about OWL, please call or e-mail the Director of Religious Education or visit the UUA web site.
+Go here to register for the next sessions.

 Special events include the holiday pageant, parties, intergenerational dances, and regional conferences, along with leadership, social justice, and outreach opportunities.